zktx-io/polymedia-explorer-ptb-builder/README.md

 ### `pnpm build`

-Builds the app for production to the `build` folder.
+Build the app for production to the `dist` folder.

-It bundles React in production mode and optimizes the build for the best performance.

 ### `pnpm preview`